Damped oscillations of the probability of random events followed by absolute refractory period: exact analytical results

 It is seen that the numerical values $D_{2} \approx 0.4$ and $D_{3} \approx 0.75$ are fairly robust against changing the parameters.
 Thus, the magnitude of the second peak is approximately equal to 40\% of the magnitude of the first.
 In turn, the value of the third peak is approximately 75\% of the value of the second or 30\% of the value of the first peak.

 \textbf{5.
 Comparison with the renewal theory}

-In the framework of the renewal theory \cite{Cox62,Perk67}, when the intervals between events are independent random variables, knowing the distribution density of such intervals, one can find the time dependence of the event probability, provided that an event occurred at the initial moment in time.
+In the framework of the renewal theory \cite{Cox62,Perk67}, when the time intervals between events are independent random variables, one can standardly find the time dependence of the event probability, provided that an event occurred at the initial moment.
 In particular, the sought-for probability is expressed through the so-called renewal density $h(t)$,